Shazwazza/NugetAutoUpdater/README.md

 * Entire solutions (.sln)
 * .NET Framework projects with Package Reference

+## Known issues

+Nuget packages that rely on legacy Nuget PowerShell scripts (i.e. install.ps1) may not work correctly because the PowerShell scripts do not execute.
+This functionality is embedded into Visual Studio and not Nuget itself.
+The plan is to partially support this feature but it may never work perfectly.

 ## Additional scripts

 This repository also contains scripts that can be used manually in your build configurations too and can be used for GitHub actions and Azure Pipelines.